sustrik/250bpm/blog:163/blog.md

 On the first day, police of canton Uri reports that they are stopping cars on the road to the Gotthard Tunnel and convincing people not to travel.
 Police spokesperson reports: "We haven't convinced anyone yet."

-The next day, they report the first success: "One car turned around and went home.
+The next day, they report the first success: "One car has turned around and gone home.
 It seems that the message is getting through."

 However: "About 98% of those stopped have a good reason to travel to Ticino - because they live there, or have a family there, or very important responsibilities.
 Very few people travel there on vacation or for fun."